Team-Resurgent/Modxo/README.md

  * Windbg get stuck sometimes when connected to Modxo SuperIO's serial port

 # Notes
  * Currently, Modxo uses the ID 0xAF.
 Any derivative hardware with significant changes should ideally use a different ID.
-This is so that software like PrometheOS can base features available from that returned ID.
+This is so that software like PrometheOS can target features appropriately.

 # Attribution Requirement